Reranking Social Media Feeds: A Practical Guide for Field Experiments: Implementing a Browser Extension

 Along with clear instructions, we recommend simplifying the process by designing a registration flow that eliminates common mistakes, such as the need for participants to copy and paste information manually.
 We also recommend that participants complete all the onboarding steps only by following clickable links to ensure a smooth user experience.

-Since browser extension stores like the Chrome Store do not support direct parameter passing during extension installation (e.g., the participant ID), this section presents a solution to address this issue.
+Since browser extension stores like the Chrome Web Store do not support passing parameters during installation (e.g., participant ID), this section presents a solution to address this issue.
 This approach requires a coordination service, which can be integrated with the extension backend.
-It allows tracking of the user's registration to assign the user-specific configuration to the extension that can be sourced from the recruitment platform or an initial survey.
+It allows tracking the user's registration to assign user-specific configuration to the extension, sourced from the recruitment platform or an initial survey.

 \Figref{fig:onboarding_flow} summarises the registration flow using this pattern.
-With this flow, the recruitment platform sends the user to the coordination service directly or after an intermediary survey, which could be a pre-survey used to collect additional information necessary to run the extension (e.g., political ideology, contact information, timezone).
+With this flow, the recruitment platform sends the user directly to the coordination service or via an intermediary survey, which could be a pre-survey used to collect additional information necessary to run the extension (e.g., political ideology, contact information, timezone).
 Major survey platforms like Qualtrics support transferring information after the survey completion by combining embedded fields and redirecting URLs.
-The role of the coordination service is to set a persistent entry, such as an HTTP cookie, with the information that the extension must access after the installation.
+The role of the coordination service is to set a persistent entry, such as an HTTP cookie, containing the information the extension must access after installation.
 This page precedes the installation of the browser extension and may be used to summarize the instructions before redirecting the participant to the extension store page.
-Finally, when the extension is installed, opening a new tab to a page on the coordination server gives access to the HTTP cookie data previously saved that can be used to set up the extension for the current participant.
+Finally, after the extension is installed, opening a new tab to a page on the coordination server provides access to the previously saved HTTP cookie data, which can be used to set up the extension for the current participant.
 This flow is simple and effective, but it is not the only approach that researchers can take.
 Alternative designs include integrating a custom login or implementing an OAuth flow.